BCLawLibrary/practical-ai-in-30-days/day-18-ai-troubleshooting-masterclass.md

    - Useful for iterative improvement
 3. **Custom Assistant Strategy:**

-   - Create a custom assistant with your project's core knowledge and context
+   - Create a [custom assistant or system prompt](http://localhost:5173/day/Cx6GgZipFQ1niSahz0U1) with your project's core knowledge and context
    - Include key background information up front
    - Reduce repetitive context-setting
    - Allows you to focus on refining individual components